larecipe/larecipe-docs/authorization.md

 <larecipe-badge type="primary" circle class="mr-3 mb-2 mt-6">2</larecipe-badge>

-You may want to limit the access for small group of people listed manually.
+You may want to limit access for a small group of people listed manually.

 ```php
 Gate::define('viewLarecipe', function($user, $documentation) {